What Goes Into an Appraisal?

-Purchasing a home is the most important financial decision many will ever encounter.
-Whether it's a main residence, an additional vacation property or a rental fixer upper, the purchase of real property is a complex transaction that requires multiple parties to make it all happen.
+A home purchase can be the largest investment some people will ever make.
+It doesn't matter if where you raise your family, a second vacation home or a rental fixer upper, the purchase of real property is a detailed transaction that requires multiple parties to see it through.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who's responsible for making sure the value of the real estate is consistent with the amount being paid?
+So, what party is responsible for making sure the value of the real estate is consistent with the amount being paid?
 This is where the appraiser comes in.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from RWA Appraisals will ensure, you as an interested party, are informed.

 Inspecting the subject property

-To ascertain an accurate status of the property, it's our responsibility to first perform a thorough inspection.
-We must see features hands on, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they really are present and are in the condition a reasonable buyer would expect them to be.
-To make sure the stated size of the property is accurate and convey the layout of the property, the inspection often entails creating a sketch of the floorplan.
-Most importantly, the appraiser looks for any obvious features - or defects - that would have an impact on the value of the house.
+Our first task at RWA Appraisals is to inspect the property to ascertain its true status.
+We must see features first hand, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they truly are there and are in the condition a typical person would expect them to be.
+The inspection often includes a sketch of the property, ensuring the square footage is proper and illustrating the layout of the property.
+Most importantly, the appraiser identifies any obvious features - or defects - that would have an impact on the value of the property.

 Cost Approach

-Here, we gather information on local construction costs, labor rates and other elements to ascertain how much it would cost to replace the property being appraised.
-This value usually sets the maximum on what a property would sell for.
-It's also the least used method.
+Here, we gather information on local building costs, the cost of labor and other factors to calculate how much it would cost to build a property nearly identical to the one being appraised.
+This estimate often sets the upper limit on what a property would sell for.
+The cost approach is also the least used method.

 Appraisers become very familiar with the communities in which they appraise.
 They innately understand the value of specific features to the residents of that area.
-Then, the appraiser looks up recent sales in the vicinity and finds properties which are 'comparable' to the home in question.
-By assigning a dollar value to certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.
+Then, the appraiser looks up recent transactions in the vicinity and finds properties which are 'comparable' to the real estate in question.
+Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we adjust the comparable properties so that they more accurately match the features of subject property.

-• If, for example, the comparable property has an irrigation system and the subject doesn't, the appraiser may deduct the value of an irrigation system from the sales price of the comparable.
+• For example, if the comparable property has an irrigation system and the subject doesn't, the appraiser may deduct the value of an irrigation system from the sales price of the comparable.

 • In the case where the subject has something such as an extra half bath that a comparable doesn't have, the appraiser might add the value of that bath to the comparable property.

 In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-At RWA Appraisals, we are experts when it comes to knowing the worth of real estate features in Port Orchard and Kitsap County neighborhoods.
-This approach to value is typically given the most importance when an appraisal is for a home sale.
+At RWA Appraisals, we are experts in knowing the worth of real estate features in Port Orchard and Kitsap County neighborhoods.
+This approach to value is commonly awarded the most weight when an appraisal is for a real estate sale.

 Valuation Using the Income Approach